 Los Angeles, CA 90017

-Applications encouraged before February 28, but will be considered until the position is filled.
+Applications encouraged before March 16 (extended from February 28), but will be considered until the position is filled.

 ACLU of Southern California is committed to developing a culture of diversity, equity, respect, and inclusion and to strive to maintain a workforce that reflects the communities that we serve.
 The ACLU SoCal is an equal opportunity employer that does not unlawfully discriminate on the basis of any status or condition protected by applicable law.
 We encourage all qualified individuals to apply and value people of all races, genders (including gender identity or expression), sexual orientations, disabilities, citizenships, ages, religions, and national origins and who have different marital statuses, family caregiving responsibilities, lived experiences with the criminal justice systems, and genetic information.
 ACLU SoCal does not tolerate discrimination or harassment on the basis of any of these characteristics.